Trees on your property

 Trees and vegetation are protected under legislation.
 The State Environmental Planning Policy (Biodiversity and Conservation) 2021 requires tree removal or pruning to be administered by a permit process through a Development Control Plan (DCP).

-Council's Tree and Vegetation DCP (Part 13) sets out when Council permission is required for pruning or removing a tree and when exemptions apply.
-Tree and Vegetation DCP Part 13(PDF, 358KB).
-A tree is defined by a perennial plant with at least one self-supporting woody, fibrous stem, whether native or exotic, which is 5 metres or more in height or a plant that has a trunk diameter of 150mm or more measured at ground level.
+Council's Tree and Vegetation DCP (Part 13)(PDF, 358KB) details when Council permission is required for pruning or removing a tree and when exemptions apply.
+The DCP confirms a tree is defined by a perennial plant with at least one self-supporting woody, fibrous stem, whether native or exotic, which is 5 metres or more in height or a plant that has a trunk diameter of 150mm or more measured at ground level.

-A tree application MUST be submitted for trees and vegetation where an exemption does not apply including trees:
+A tree application MUST be submitted to Council for trees and vegetation where an exemption does not apply including trees on a Heritage Item property or on a property mapped in a Heritage Conservation Area.

 Check for threatened species community or heritage item/ heritage conservation area on your property